-Tobias Harris is Deputy Director and a Senior Fellow in the Indo-Pacific Program at the German Marshall Fund of the United States.
+Tobias Harris is Deputy Director of the Indo-Pacific Program at the German Marshall Fund of the United States.
 He is an expert on Japanese politics and foreign policy, East Asian trade and security issues, and US Asia policy.

 His first book, The Iconoclast: Shinzō Abe And The New Japan, was published by Hurst in 2020.
 His articles have been published in the New York Times, the Washington Post, the Financial Times, the Wall Street Journal, Foreign Policy, and the Nikkei Asia, and he regularly provides commentary for print and broadcast media worldwide.